kaworu/tagutil/README.md

 modifications and then use **load**.
 There are two examples in the _scripts/_
 directory:

-* tagutil-track: this simple Perl script will take a tag name and some files as arguments, and will set `01` for the first file, `02` for the second and so on.
+* _scripts/tagutil-track_: this simple Perl script will take a tag name and some files as arguments, and will set `01` for the first file, `02` for the second and so on.
 Useful to set the track number of an album.
-* tagutil-trim: this Ruby script is a bit more complex and is an example using YAML parsing.
+* _scripts/tagutil-trim_: this Ruby script is a bit more complex and is an example using YAML parsing.
 What is does is very simple though, it just trim every tags of leading and trailing white space(s).

 LICENSE